-1. Temporal requirements

-- Discrete data, short term, and long-term continuous data

-- Year round.

-- Short-term continuous data

-- o Mid-May to mid-September.

-2. Minimum data distribution and quantity requirements

-- Discrete Ddata - o Ten (10) discrete samples are needed to make dissolved oxygen attainment decisions. - O Discrete data must be evenly distributed throughout the year. - O Discrete data must cover ten (10) of the twelve (12) calendar months. - Short-term continuous data - Two (2) diel deployments of no less than seventy-two (72) hours each with at least hourly readings are required for attainment decisions. - Diel deployments must be taken at least two weeks (14 days) apart during mid-May to mid-September. - The two diel deployments must be within the same year.
-You may have multiple years within the POR, but each year must have two deployments.
-Years need not be consecutive. - Long-term continuous data - o Data must cover ten (10) of twelve (12) calendar months (January through December). - At least 80% of each month (as defined by 80% of readings) must be present for that month to be used. - o Readings must be at least hourly.
+- 1. Temporal requirements - Discrete data and long-term continuous data - o Year round. - Short-term continuous data - o Mid-May to mid-September. - 2.
+Minimum data distribution and quantity requirements - Discrete data - o Ten (10) discrete samples are needed to make dissolved oxygen attainment decisions. - o Discrete data must be evenly distributed throughout the year. - Short-term continuous data - Two (2) diel deployments of no less than seventy-two (72) hours each with at least hourly readings are required for attainment decisions. - Diel deployments must be taken at least two weeks (14 days) apart during mid-May to mid-September. - The two diel deployments must be within the same year.
+You may have multiple years within the period of record (POR), but each year must have two deployments.
+Multiple years need not be consecutive. - Long-term continuous data - O Data must cover ten (10) of twelve (12) calendar months. - At least 90% of each day (as defined by 90% of readings) must be present for that day to be used. - At least 90% of each month (as defined by 90% of readings) must be present for that month to be used.

+• Readings must be at least hourly.
 Data sets with sub-hourly readings (every 15 minutes, for example) will be calculated into an hourly average.

-• For lakes and reservoirs, samples are to be taken within the epilimnion (if present).
-Sample depth shall not exceed two (2) meters.
+- For streams and rivers, none that are not already covered in Phase I requirements. - For lakes and reservoirs, samples are to be taken within the epilimnion (if present).
+Sample depth shall be between 0.33 and 2.0 meters.

-Dissolved Oxygen - Non-Trout Waters
+Non-Trout Waters